Human rights in Saudi Arabia: Government-associated

 In 2004, the National Society for Human Rights, associated with the Saudi government, was created.
 Most of the commission's directors are members of the Saudi "religious and political establishment" according to John R. Bradley.

 The Human Rights Commission is a government organization established in September 2005.
 It claims to be fully independent from the government in performing its responsibilities.
 In March 2019 it opposed international investigation of the 2 October 2018 assassination of Jamal Khashoggi.

-LGBT rights

-LGBT rights in Saudi Arabia are unrecognized.
-Homosexuality is frequently a taboo subject in Saudi Arabian society and is punished with imprisonment, corporal punishment and capital punishment.
-Transgender people are generally associated with homosexuality and doctors are banned by the Saudi Ministry of Health from giving hormone replacement therapy to transgender people seeking to medically transition.
-In 2017, two transgender Pakistanis were allegedly tortured to death by Saudi police.
-Police later denied the reports.

 HIV/AIDS

 By law, all Saudi citizens who are infected with HIV or AIDS are entitled to free medical care, protection of their privacy and employment opportunities.
 However, most hospitals will not treat patients who are infected, and many schools and hospitals are reluctant to distribute government information about the disease because of the strong taboos and stigma that are attached to how the virus can be spread.

 Until the late 1990s, information on HIV/AIDS was not widely available to the public, but this has started to change.
 In the late 1990s, the government started to recognize World AIDS Day and allowed information about the disease to be published in newspapers.
 The number of people living in the kingdom who were infected was a closely guarded secret.
 However, in 2003 the government announced the number of known cases of HIV/AIDS in the country to be 6,700, and over 10,000 in June 2008.